aljedaxi/zettel/pages/poems.md

  but i have lost her,
      i've lost all;her,here,they/them/thither lives in the bottomless solitude of pitch perfect posture
- & the wordleß scream
-            of selfswept desperation
+ & the wordless screams of selfswept desperation

               .